flashwing-04/showtime-website-project-archive/content/ws21/master/m2-a-better-spotify/process.md

 Quite early on, the team had decided to ensure that a proper design was ready for every single aspect of the project.
 This was owed to the team knowing from experience that proper preparation speeds up the implementation process greatly.
 Sticking to one design means that everything is a lot **cleaner** and **consistent** in itself and therefore needs much fewer changes later on.

 Another point that made having a proper design very interesting and important was the possibility of **checking the design** whenever they were implemented.
 Instead of simply creating screens and passing them on to the team, each and every one of the designs was **double-checked** with a group of heavy Spotify users that agreed to give us continuous feedback.
-This way the designs were proved over and over again, ensuring that the **usability standpoint** was still the utmost priority throughout the entire process.
+This way, the designs were proved over and over again, ensuring that the **usability standpoint** was still the utmost priority throughout the entire process.

 This meant trying out various possible design solutions, different interface versions and improving over and over again.
 It meant having to **change details** and **features** more than once and even throwing away the entire basic design based on user feedback.